-Wages account for the majority of income received by most workers-on average, about two-thirds of income is derived from wages, but this proportion is generally much higher for middle- and low-wage earners who do not receive income from capital gains or other investments.3 Because of the importance of wages to working families, looking at wage levels and growth in real wages (i.e., wages that have been adjusted for inflation) over time is one way to measure the well-being of workers in Massachusetts.
-What we see when we do so is a picture similar to that of other aspects of the state's economy-that is, while Massachusetts is generally doing better than the rest of the country, not all residents of the state have shared equally in the gains of recent decades.
+3 The definition for "underemployed" used by the U.S. Census bureau includes all three of these groups of workers.
+The figures presented in this chart for Massachusetts, however, do NOT include those workers defined as "marginally attached".
+The sample size in Massachusetts was too small for the Census to provide accurate estimates of the number of workers in the marginally attached group and hence this group is omitted from the totals.
+Wages Wages account for the majority of income received by most workers - on average, about two-thirds of income is derived from wages, but this proportion is generally much higher for middle- and low-wage earners who do not receive income from capital gains or other investments.
+Because of the importance of wages to working families, looking at wage levels and growth in real wages (i.e., wages that have been adjusted for inflation) over time is one way to measure the well-being of workers in Massachusetts.
+When we do so we see a picture similar to that of other aspects of the state's economy-that is, while Massachusetts is generally doing better than the rest of the country, not all residents of the state have shared equally in the gains of recent decades.
 Lack of substantial real growth among lower-wage workers, along with more rapid growth at the high end, has widened the wage gap in Massachusetts.

-In 2010, the average median hourly wage in Massachusetts was \$19.83 per hour, among the highest in the country, and 24 percent higher than the U.S. average median wage of \$16.00 per hour.

-Massachusetts Had the Second Highest Median Wage in 2010
+In 2011, the average median hourly wage in Massachusetts was \$19.81 per hour, among the highest in the country, and 23 percent higher than the U.S. average median wage of \$16.06 per hour.
+Massachusetts Had the Second Highest Median Wage in 2011

-Source: Economic Policy Institute analysis of Current Population Survey data

-3 For a breakdown of sources of income for different income groups, see Mishel, Lawrence et al, The State of Working America 2008-2009 (Cornell University, 2009), p.
-82.

-The relatively high median wage level in Massachusetts follows three decades during which the median wage grew faster in this state than in the country as a whole.
-In 1979 the median hourly wage in the state was \$15.50 per hour in inflation-adjusted (2010) dollars (\$5.16 in nominal dollars), slightly lower than the U.S. average of \$15.83 per hour (\$5.27 nominal).
-By 2010 the Massachusetts median hourly wage had risen to 19.83 per hour, almost a quarter higher than the U.S. median wage.
+Source: Economic Policy Institute analysis of Current Population Survey data 4 For a breakdown of sources of income for different income groups, see Mishel, Lawrence et al, The State of Working America 2008-2009 (Cornell University, 2009), p.
+82. The relatively high median wage level in Massachusetts follows three decades during which the median wage grew faster in this state than in the country as a whole.
+In 1979 the median hourly wage in the state was \$15.99 per hour in inflation-adjusted (2011) dollars (\$5.16 in nominal dollars), slightly lower than the inflation-adjusted U.S. average of \$16.33 per hour (\$5.27 nominal).
+By 2009 the Massachusetts median hourly wage had risen to nearly \$21.00 hour and, despite a decline over the past two years, it remains almost a quarter higher than it was in 1979 and 23 percent higher than the U.S. median wage, which has seen a slight decline in value.
 Since the 1980s Median Wages Have Grown Faster in Massachusetts than in Other States